jeffreygray/Space-Fights/README.md

 # Welcome!
 Space Fights is an invigorating multiplayer space shooter that won best overall game at UVA's game expo in Spring 2017 by a panel of expert judges and students.

-Programmers: Caleb Ziamba and Jeffrey Gray
+Developers: Caleb Ziamba and Jeffrey Gray

 Final Build: 05.01.2017